Citroen C4 X Review & Prices

 Our most popular versions of the Citroen C4 X are:

-Even with that taken into account, the C4 X is still a real budget option.
-It’s not as cheap as a Dacia Duster, but the top-spec Max model is still comparable to well-equipped examples of much smaller superminis such as the Volkswagen Polo.
+The C4 X may not be as cheap as a Dacia Duster, but the top-spec Max model is still comparable to well-equipped examples of much smaller superminis such as the Volkswagen Polo.

 Performance and drive comfort